MichaelWales/Static-Dynamic-Testing-Task/testing_task_1.md

   total #Erroneous variable? meant to be set to something? for card in cards
     total += card.value
-    return "You have a total of" + total #Poorly laid concatenation.
-Probably better to use Interpolation end end
+    return "You have a total of" + total #Poorly laid out concatenation.
+Probably better to use Interpolation.
+Return should also be outside of loop. end #Missing end for function end
 ```